the-zedman/pitch-my-page/README.md

 ## Project Overview

 Pitch My Page is a SaaS platform that empowers indie developers, content creators, bloggers, and marketers to pitch and promote individual web pages, articles, blog posts, projects, or sites.
-It serves as a fairer, more ethical alternative to Product Hunt, focusing on:
+It focuses on:

 - **Ethical dofollow backlinks** - Affordable, penalty-safe SEO boost
 - **Transparent voting** - Anti-bot features and equitable exposure